umdenes100/ENES100ArduinoLibrary/README.md

 **Thumbs Up**, **Thumbs Down**, **Thumb Sideways** in an array in that order, calling `Enes100.MLGetPrediction()` would return `0` if **Thumbs Up** is predicted, `1` if * *Thumbs Down** is predicted, and `2` if **Thumb Sideways** is predicted.

-### <span >Enes100.MLCaptureTrainingImage(const char *label)<a name="ml_cap"></a>

-Sends current image from the ESPCAM to the Jetson for storage for use in training a model later. const char * 'label' is the category of the image you are sending.
-Image will be stored on the Jetson in a folder sith the name of the label you provide, so **make sure you keep names consistent**.
-For recommendations on best methods for collecting data, see provided Jetson documentation for more information.

-#### **NOTE**:

-You **MUST** have Python script running on Jetson in order for this function to return anything.
-See provided Jetson documentation for more information on writing that script.

 ## Example Code and Debugging<a name="ex"></a>